Brian McGlinchey’s journalism has moved to a Substack newsletter—Stark Realities with Brian McGlinchey

-28Pages.org was created in July 2014 by freelance writer Brian McGlinchey as an information and activism hub for the nonpartisan movement to declassify the 28 pages on Saudi links to 9/11.
-28Pages.org pursued that goal by enlightening the public, facilitating activism, and serving as a resource to journalists.
+28Pages.org was launched in July 2014 by freelance writer Brian McGlinchey as an information and activism hub for the nonpartisan movement to declassify 28 pages on Saudi links to 9/11.

 The pages were partially declassified on July 15, 2016, and confirmed that, at the very same time the U.S. government was manufacturing bogus links between Iraq and 9/11, it was suppressing 28 pages of bona fide investigative leads pointing to supposed U.S. ally Saudi Arabia.
 Those leads, according to members of the 9/11 Commission, were never fully investigated.